 3. Punctures (6%)

-Hand puncture injury can be caused by using sharp and pointed tools such as knives, wires and nails.
-It can cause serious damage to a nerve or bone and even cause infection if left untreated.
+Hand puncture injury can be caused by using sharp and pointed tools such as knives, wires, and nails.
+It can cause severe damage to a nerve or bone and even cause infection if left untreated.

 2 Ways to Prevent Hand Injuries

-Workers who are exposed to the use of machinery and mechanisms on a daily basis are susceptible to hand injuries.
-This is why it is essential to minimize the occurrence or damage caused by on-the-job hazards.
+Workers who are exposed to the use of machinery and mechanisms daily are susceptible to hand injuries.
+This is why minimizing the occurrence of damage caused by on-the-job hazards is essential.

 1. Wear the Right Hand Protection

-If you are working in a construction industry, opt for gloves that are made with leathers or polymers which can protect your hands from abrasive materials such as wood or metal splinters.
+If you are working in the construction industry, opt for gloves made with leather or polymers that can protect your hands from abrasive materials such as wood or metal splinters.

-If you are handling chemicals, it is best to opt for chemical resistant gloves to avoid direct contact.
-These special gloves are usually made of latex, nitrile, neoprene, polyvinyl-chloride, or other polymer materials that can resist corrosive chemical substances.
+If you are handling chemicals, opting for chemical-resistant gloves is best to avoid direct contact.
+These unique gloves are usually made of latex, nitrile, neoprene, polyvinyl chloride, or other polymer materials that resist corrosive chemical substances.

-If you use knives or are concerned about lacerations using a cut-resistant glove may prevent cuts.
+If you use knives or are concerned about lacerations, a cut-resistant glove may prevent cuts.
 There are different materials these gloves are made of, but the most common would use Kevlar.
 There are also different ratings of cut-resistant gloves.
-The higher the rating the more protection you are afforded.
+The higher the rating, the more protection you are afforded.

 2. Commit to a Safety Program

-Since workplace injuries and accidents among employees can be very costly, it is crucial for employers to ensure the health and safety of their workforce.
+Since workplace injuries and accidents among employees can be very costly, employers must ensure the health and safety of their workforce.

-Thus, safety programs must be initiated by companies since most employees have very minimal awareness about why such training is vital, e.g. proper wear and care of hand protections.
+Thus, companies must initiate safety programs since most employees have minimal awareness about why such training is vital, e.g., proper wear and care of hand protection.